annkc/Review-Collection/README.md

 <p>Wed Nov 30 11:27:01 PST 2022<br>
 Review 'The game I have wanted to play' removed from collection.</p>

-- (Note: When loading from file, the addition of each of the reviews being loaded in appears in the event log as an entry of a review being added.)
+- (Note: When loading from file, the addition of each of the reviews being loaded in will appear in the event log as an entry of a review being added to the collection.)

 # Phase 4: Task 3